City of Wanneroo: Transport

 The City of Wanneroo is served by two major north–south arterial roads, Wanneroo Road and Marmion Avenue.
 The two roads run parallel to each other through Wanneroo's eastern and western suburbs respectively.
-A third north–south arterial route, the Mitchell Freeway, is proposed to be extended from Burns Beach Road through to Toreopango Avenue and beyond.
+A third north–south arterial route, the Mitchell Freeway, extends north from Joondalup to terminate in the south of Alkimos.

-The City of Wanneroo has two railway stations in Clarkson and Butler.
-As a result of the Public Transport Plan for Perth 2031, the Clarkson rail line is proposed to be extended north to Yanchep with stations at Alkimos, Eglinton, and Yanchep.
+The City of Wanneroo has five railway stations in Clarkson, Butler, Alkimos, Eglinton and Yanchep, which are all served by the Yanchep line.

 Governance

 The Wanneroo City Council operates out of the Council Chambers on Dundebar Road, Wanneroo.

 The current mayor is Linda Aitken, who was elected in September 2022.

 Elections are held every four years, for a mayor and 14 councillors across the city's seven electoral wards, covering 36 suburbs.
 Two councillors are elected to each of the wards.

 Local government wards

 Sister cities

 Wanneroo has three sister cities.
 It was also formerly twinned with Sorrento in Italy, but this association was broken with the bifurcation of Wanneroo in 1998, when the Wanneroo suburb of Sorrento was incorporated into the City of Joondalup.